 Most bioengineers and biomedical engineers work full time, and some work more than 40 hours per week.

-Employment of bioengineers and biomedical engineers is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.
+Employment of bioengineers and biomedical engineers is projected to grow 10 percent over the next ten years, faster than the average for all occupations.

 Bioengineers and biomedical engineers are expected to see employment growth because of increasing technologies and their applications to medical equipment and devices.
 Smartphone technology and three-dimensional printing are examples of technology being applied to biomedical advances.